REGnosys/rune-docs/website/drr-site/get-started/introducing-drr.md

 <br>

 ## Who’s using DRR?
-These institutions are currently using DRR as part of their regulatory reporting transformation:
+These institutions are currently using DRR as part of their regulatory reporting systems:
 - JPMorgan Chase
 - BNP Paribas
 - BMO (Bank of Montreal)